Ethics in Clinical Psychology

 Course description: This course examines contemporary knowledge and attitudes about human sexuality, relying on theoretical and empirical psychological research.
 Multiple perspectives are presented, including psychosocial, cross-cultural, and psychobiological.
 Sexuality across the life span is examined, including issues pertaining to: biological sexual differentiation, the sexual response cycle, intimacy and communication, varieties of sexual relationships and behavior, and sexually transmitted diseases and HIV.
 Emphasis is placed on the critical analysis and synthesis of research on sexuality in the context of current social and cultural influences.

-Research in Diverse Families
+Research in Diverse Families and Sexualities

 (Undergraduate Research Course)

 Course description: This course involves undergraduates in all phases of ongoing research being conducted in the Diverse Families Laboratory of Professor Abbie Goldberg.
 Current projects include the Transition to Adoptive Parenthood Project and the Lesbian Parents Project.
 Students will participate in weekly lab meetings.
 Depending on the phase that studies being conducted in the lab, students can be involved in project design, recruiting participants, transcribing participant interviews, coding data, managing data and library research.